To most people, your garage is much more than just a place to park their vehicle or store all those Christmas decorations.

 Pegboard, slatwall or track storage

-Most people have seen pegboard, slat boards, and even lattice used as a wall covering.
+Most people have seen pegboard, slat wall, and even lattice used as a wall covering.
 These types of panels give you immediate built-in storage using specialized hooks that are inexpensive and readily available in most hardware and discount stores.
 Storage panels are perfect for garages where there is a need for a wide range of storage needs due to their flexibility.

 - Sturdy and flexible storage options